 Good lighting should elevate the feeling of your bathroom and help to make the space seem larger and brighter.
 BUT not all lighting can go everywhere.
 Especially in a bathroom when you are so close to water.

 Light fixtures are designed with different ‘sealing’ protections, making them suitable in different environments.
-This sealing protection is referred to as a an ‘IP’ rating, which stands for ‘ingress protection’.
+This sealing protection is referred to as a ‘IP’ rating, which stands for ‘ingress protection’.

 Refer to the IP Zone chart below to understand what IP rating you require for which area in your bathroom.
 Once you understand the ‘requirements’ for each area, you can start looking at the aesthetics of your lighting, which is where all the fun happens.